home-assistant/home-assistant.io/source/_integrations/number.mqtt.markdown

   required: false
   type: template
 json_attributes_topic:
-  description: The MQTT topic subscribed to receive a JSON dictionary payload and then set as sensor attributes.
-Implies `force_update` of the current sensor state when a message is received on this topic.
+  description: The MQTT topic subscribed to receive a JSON dictionary payload and then set as number attributes.
+Implies `force_update` of the current number state when a message is received on this topic.
   required: false
   type: string
 name: